-809 4.7.6 LH inhibition
+4.6.6.
+LH Inhibition

-810 The LH \rightarrow KC inhibitory mechanism used in this chapter is modeled as a time-invariant global signal,

-811 delivered equally to all KCs.
-This simplifies the model parameter space while retaining the essential 812 functionality of the LH.
-A more refined version of LH \rightarrow KC inhibition might vary in strength according to

-813 PN output, since the same PN signals that excite the KCs also excite the LH.
-The actual dynamics of the

-814 $AL \rightarrow LH \rightarrow KC$ linkage are not known, beyond the principle that inhibition from the LH sparsifies the KC

-815 codes and makes the individual KCs act as coincidence detectors.
+The LH \rightarrow KC inhibitory mechanism used in this chapter is modeled as a time-invariant global signal, delivered equally to all KCs.
+This simplifies the model parameter space while retaining the essential functionality of the LH.
+A more refined version of LH \rightarrow KC inhibition might vary in strength according to PN output, since the same PN signals that excite the KCs also excite the LH.
+The actual dynamics of the AL \rightarrow LH \rightarrow KC linkage are not known, beyond the principle that inhibition from the LH sparsifies the KC codes and makes the individual KCs act as coincidence detectors.

-816 4.8 in vivo neural recordings data
+4.7.
+In vivo Neural Recordings Data

 Model parameters were calibrated by matching Network Model performance to in vivo electrode readings from the ALs of live moths.
-The various performance metrics are described in Results.
+The various performance metrics are described in section 2.

-819 Electrode data was collected by the lab of Prof Jeff Riffell (Dept of Biology, UW).
-It consists of 820 timecourses of PN firing rates measured via electrode in the AL of live moths, during a variety of regimes 821 including:
+Electrode data was collected by the lab of Prof Jeff Riffell (Dept of Biology, UW).
+It consists of timecourses of PN firing rates measured via electrode in the AL of live moths, during a variety of regimes including:

-- Series of 0.2 sec odor stimulations delivered without octopamine.
-These experiments gave data re PN response to odor relative to PN spontaneous (baseline) FRs, absent octopamine. - 824 2.
-Series of 0.2 sec odor stimulations delivered coincident with sugar reward (which delivers octopamine).
-825 This gave data re how PN odor response is modulated by octopamine, relative to octopamine-free 826 spontaneous FR.
-See Figure 7A. - Series of 0.2 sec odor stimulations, delivered first without and then coincident with an octopamine wash applied to the AL. This gave data re how PN spontaneous FR and PN odor response are modulated by octopamine.
-See Figure 7B.
+- 1. Series of 0.2 s odor stimulations delivered without octopamine.
+These experiments gave data re PN response to odor relative to PN spontaneous (baseline) FRs, absent octopamine. - 2.
+Series of 0.2 s odor stimulations delivered coincident with sugar reward (which delivers octopamine).
+This gave data re how PN odor response is modulated by octopamine, relative to octopamine-free spontaneous FR. see Figure 7A.